THE HEART OF ROCK AND ROLL

 “Gordon Greenberg's striking, flashy, warm-hearted production transforms the small Menier Chocolate Factory theatre into a Big Top and circus ring.

-Comedian, Marcus Brigstocke establishes a very easy, unforced rapport with the audience and works well with Laura Pitt-Pulford who sings and acts beautifully as Barnum's sorely tried but unfailingly devoted and intermittently guileful wife.
-You believe in their marriage, It's the ensemble and the gloriously brassy band that are the main attractions however.
-The former astound with their gravity-defying tumbles and twirls.
-The STAGING is witty throughout WITH moves that take YOUR breath away.”
+Comedian Marcus Brigstocke establishes a very easy, unforced rapport with the audience and Laura Pitt-Pulford.
+You believe in their marriage.
+The STAGING is witty throughout WITH mOMENTS that take YOUR breath away.”

 - The Independent